grcc-cis-openlab/web-applications/docs-src/pages/running-automated-ec2-script.md

 Watch what the script is doing as it runs.
 The script will display pertinent information as it goes along.
 At several points, it will pause and either give you information or ask you for information.

-It will ask you to check to see if your server is running.
+The script will ask you to check to see if your server is running.
 AT THAT POINT, IF YOUR SERVER IS NOT RUNNING, DO NOT CONTINUE UNTIL IT IS WORKING.
 The Domain Name Server (DNS) needs to be able to resolve before Certbot can register your domain for the SSL certificate.
 See the [Check Your DNS Records](#check-your-dns-records) section at the top of this readme file for details.

 You will also be prompted for the domain name you will be using for the class.
 Be sure to include the TLD portion because what you enter will be used in Certbot to register the domain for SSL certification.
 For example: `your-domain.xyz` not `your-domain`